Time to be honest. We deal with a lot of paperwork.

 It was one of the biggest game changers in my classroom over the last year… if not the absolute biggest, most positive game changer.

-Each of my students has a colored bin inside of their desk.
+Each of my students has a colored bin inside of their desks.
 It helps keep the insides of student desks organized.

 We use our desks in the morning for calendar and for iPad time.